malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 the Turnbull theory describes growth below the melting point which is much faster than that of the Wilson--Frenkel theory,

-![Plot of the Wilson--Frekel model of crystal growth (solid line) and the Turnbull theory (dashed line).
+![Plot of the Wilson--Frenkel model of crystal growth (solid line) and the Turnbull theory (dashed line).
 The circles are the melting rate of a Lennard--Jones potential, and both axes use dimensionless units.\